verbb/formie/docs/feature-tour/fields.md

 Default Value | Entering a default value will place the value in the field when it loads.
 Limit Field Content | Whether to limit the content of this field.
 Limit | Enter the number of characters or words to limit this field by.

+### Summary
+A field that shows a summary of all submission values to the user.
+Commonly used on the last page of a multi-page form.